 7. Browse the Christmas Markets

-While St. Patrick’s Day in Dublin is a fun time to visit, the holidays also are a great time to go.
-Dublin lights up with thousands of twinkling light displays from the end of November.
-One of the best ways to soak up the festive atmosphere is walking around one of the city’s Christmas markets.
+While St. Patrick’s Day in Dublin is a fun time to visit, December in Ireland is a great time to go.
+Dublin lights up with thousands of twinkling light displays from the end of November in Ireland.
+One of the best ways to soak up the festive atmosphere is by walking around one of the city’s Christmas markets.

 There are plenty of markets where you can browse unusual artworks, crafts, gifts, and quirky trinkets.
 One of the most popular ones is the Dublin Castle Christmas Market.
 It features more than 30 traditional alpine stalls positioned in the castle’s historic courtyard.